itt-ustutt/quantity/si-units/docs/index.rst

 Installation
 ------------

-You can install `quantity` from pypi using `pip`:
+You can install `si-units` from pypi using `pip`:

 ```
-pip install quantity
+pip install si-units
 ```

 Build from source